Presentation of Financial Statements (IAS 1)

 IAS 1.54 enumerates the line items that must, at a minimum, appear in the statement of financial position.
 Entities should note that separate lines are not required for immaterial items (IAS 1.31).
 Additional line items can be added for entity-specific or industry-specific matters.
 IAS 1 permits the inclusion of subtotals, provided the criteria set out in IAS 1.55A are met.

 Additional disclosure requirements are set out in IAS 1.77-80A.
-Of particular interest are the requirements pertaining to equity (IAS 1.79), which begin with the number of shares and extend to include details such as ‘rights, preferences, and restrictions relating to share capital, including restrictions on the distribution of dividends and the repayment of capital.’
+Of particular interest are the requirements relating to equity (IAS 1.79), which begin with the number of shares and extend to include details such as ‘rights, preferences, and restrictions relating to share capital, including restrictions on the distribution of dividends and the repayment of capital.’
 While these kinds of limitations are common across various legal jurisdictions (for example, not all retained earnings can be distributed as dividends), many companies neglect to disclose such limitations in their financial statements.

 For guidance on classifying assets and liabilities as either current or non-current, please refer to the separate page dedicated to this topic.